Beef (& Veal)

 2. Heat a little olive oil in a small saucepan over a medium heat and fry the shallots until soft and golden.
 Add the wine and simmer for 3 minutes, then reduce the heat and add the cream, mustard, garlic, tarragon and seasoning – do not allow to boil.
 Remove to one side and keep warm whilst you cook the steaks.

 3. Lightly brush the steaks with olive oil and sprinkle generously with salt and a little black pepper.
 Heat a frying pan until very hot.
-Place the steaks in the pan and cook for about 1½ minutes of each side for rare or a little longer depending on your taste.
+Place the steaks in the pan and cook for about 1½ minutes on each side for rare or a little longer depending on your taste.

 4. Serve the steaks on the cooked mushrooms topped with the sauce.
 They are delicious served with steamed asparagus and some homemade oven chips (recipe here).